Akashvarma26/PitLaneInsiders/README.md

 ## 👍 Usage

-- Navigate to different pages to explore information about F1 teams, drivers, and current standings, etc.
+- Navigate to different pages to explore information about F1 teams, drivers, and current news, etc.
 - Participate in the quiz to test your F1 knowledge.
 - Use the chatbot to access telemetry data, weather updates, and pit stop information.
 You can also use it to search for the latest Formula 1 news or explore legendary drivers from F1 history.
 - Invite discord bot to your discord server.